What is a journal entry?

 A journal entry is a record in Farm Focus for which there isn't a corresponding transaction in your bank account.

-It generally contains at least two lines; an expense and an income line that both total to $0.00.
+It generally contains at least two lines; an expense and an income line which both total $0.00.

 Journal entries are created for:

 Correcting coding mistakes for transactions that have been included in a GST return

 Claiming GST for farm expenses that were paid for from your personal bank account/credit card and where you're not reimbursing yourself from the farm account

 Claiming GST on hire purchase items that are 100% financed so no deposit has been paid

 How to create a journal entry